xiang9156/ipop-gvpn-scale-test-switchmode/README.md

-# Scale Test for the IPOP Structured P2P GroupVPN Controller
+# Scale Test for the switchmode of IPOP Structured P2P GroupVPN Controller

 ### Description